 Last night we headed to Target as a family.
 Kerrington was propped onto the front of the shopping cart in her car seat carrier.
-Reese balanced on the outside of the cart precariously, leaning as far as she could to peek into the dollar bins and announcing with impressive vocal projection that she wanted the stickers.
+Reese balanced on the outside of the cart precariously, leaning as far as she could in order to peek into the dollar bins and announce that she wanted the stickers.
 And the markers.
 And the fluffy little thingy.
 Brooke was sitting on the floor, crying, and pulling off her boots as I coaxed her to climb onto the opposite side of the cart to counterbalance Reese's weight and prevent capsizing.
 She already had stripped off her jacket.

-Twenty-two degrees outside and the child still does not want to wear clothes.
+Twenty-two degrees outside and that child still does not want to wear clothes.

 Solo shoppers who were on a mission sidestepped us with agility and speed.
 I understand.
 Our family no longer arrives somewhere.
 We invade.